-The Named Executive Officers participate in either a defined benefit ("DB") or a defined contribution ("DC") component of one of several registered pension plans maintained by Canada Life, on the same basis as other employees, as summarized in the table below.
-The Named Executive Officers also participate in a DB and/or DC component of one or multiple supplemental retirement plans maintained by Canada Life, on the same basis as other eligible employees (senior executives), also summarized in the table below.
+The NEOs participate in either a defined benefit ("DB") or a defined contribution ("DC") component of one of several registered pension plans, as well as one or multiple supplemental retirement plans, maintained by Canada Life, on the same basis as all other eligible employees, as summarized in the table below.

-Some of the pension plans continue to retain the name of The Great-West Life Assurance Company ("Great-West Life", which, along with London Life Insurance Company, amalgamated with The Canada Life Assurance Company and became Canada Life effective January 1, 2020) for administration purposes.
+For administration purposes, certain of the pension plans continue to retain the name of The Great-West Life Assurance Company ("Great-West Life") or the London Life Insurance Company ("London Life") (both of which amalgamated with The Canada Life Assurance Company, and became Canada Life effective January 1, 2020).

-Retirement Plan Participation in 2019

-Name Registered F Pension Plan Supplemental Retirement Plan ^[1]
+Registered Pension Plan Supplemental Retirement Plan ^[1] lan ^[1]

-Great-V Vest Life Canada Life Great-West Life Canada Life
+Great-We est Life Canad la Life Londo on Life Great-W est Life Canada Life London Life

-DB DC DB DC DB DC DB
+Name DB DC DB DC DB DC DB DC DB DB ^[2]

-Paul A. Mahon 1 1
+Paul A. Mahon ✓ 1

-Garry MacNicholas ✓ ✓ ✓
+Garry MacNicholas \checkmark 1 1

-Graham R. Bird ✓ ✓

-Arshil Jamal ✓ ✓ ✓ /
+Arshil Jamal \checkmark 1 1 1

+Jeff Macoun \checkmark 1 1

-Raman Srivastava 1 ✓
+Raman Srivastava 1 1

-[1] Effective December 31, 2018, there are no service accruals under the DB components of any of the supplemental retirement plans.
+[1] Effective December 31, 2018, there are no further service accruals under the DB components of any of the supplemental retirement plans.